Chatr0uge/PastelWater/README.md

 <img src="https://raw.githubusercontent.com/Chatr0uge/PastelWater/master/images/icon.png" alt="drawing" width="200"/>

 </center>
 Paster Water is a dynamic and vibrant Visual Studio Code theme designed to ignite your coding experience with its warm and energetic color palette.
-Inspired by the intensity of a glowing ember, Paster Water infuses your editor with a sense of sophistication and vitality.
+Inspired by the intensity of a glowing sunset, Paster Water infuses your editor with a sense of sophistication and vitality.
 It's a nice and minimalistic interface with borderless style (especially for Jupyter Notebook).

 The Theme include Three variants for each dark | color theme :

 The **Hard** | **Medium** | **Soft** variants, which were computed using the Paster Water Harry Hopkinson theme.
-~

 ## Color Palette